lauraclay/sonic-pi-lessons/Lesson-3/lesson-plan-3.md

-# Lesson 3 - Conditionals & Randomisation
+# Lesson 3: Conditionals & Randomisation

 ##Introduction

 If we want to make some meaningful and interesting musical structures, we need to learn some meaningful and interesting programming structures.

-## Learning Objectives
+## Learning objectives

 - Know that computer programs can make decisions, and that a simple form of decision is called a conditional.
 - Understand that computer programs can contain random acts.
 - Be able to use comments to explain interesting parts of a program.

-## Learning Outcomes
+## Learning outcomes

 ###All students will be able to: